BlimblimCFT/CPP-Learning/README.md

 ## SDL2

 The [_SDL2_](https://github.com/BlimblimCFT/CPP-Learning/tree/master/SDL2) folder contains the exercises to learn SDL2.
-I followed the Lazy Foo tutorial to learn SDL2.
+I followed Lazy Foo tutorial.
 You can find the tutorial [here](https://lazyfoo.net/tutorials/SDL/index.php).

 To be able to build and run programs in [_SDL2_](https://github.com/BlimblimCFT/CPP-Learning/tree/master/SDL2) folder, you need to:
 **_Step 1:_** - open terminal in this folder, run `mingw32-make -f Makefile`,